Morse theory for manifolds with boundary: Splitting interior handles

 This ends the proof of Theorem \ref{thm:handsplit} which moves a single interior critical point to the boundary.
-Section~\ref{S:rear} generalizes this fact for more critical points; one of the needed tools will be the rearrangements of the critical values/points.
+Section~\ref{S:rear} generalizes this fact for multiple points; one of the needed tools will be the rearrangements of the critical values/points.